-The New Year’s Eve is popularly called Réveillon in Brazil.
+New Year’s Eve is popularly called Réveillon in Brazil.
 People dress up, gather with family and friends, watch fireworks, and celebrate the beginning of a new year.
 But that’s not all!
 New Year’s Eve in Brazil is a huge celebration, in which people make plans way ahead to party all week long.
-Not to mention following all of these amazing unique traditions.
+Not to mention following all the amazing unique traditions listed below.
 Check it out!

 New Year’s Eve in Brazil

 While Christmas is seen as a family holiday in Brazil, New Year’s Eve is when people gather with their friends to party.
 It is very common for groups of friends to rent a big house someplace nice to celebrate the new year together.
 Favorite destinations are anywhere on the coast, where people usually go to the beach close to midnight to watch fireworks.

 Even though people like to dress up and buy new clothes, the New Year’s Eve celebrations in Brazil are usually very informal, with Brazilians wearing their flip flops, beachwear, and light clothes.